The Best Way To Keep Fleas In Plano Out Of Your Home

 When preventing possible ant intrusions, it is important to take some measures outside of the home.
 Any fallen trees, branches, or other debris should be removed from the yard and tree limbs trimmed back away from the home.
 Gutters and downspouts should be maintained to prevent any debris that can cause water accumulation near the property.

 Any cracks that exist in the exterior foundation of the home should be filled using a durable caulk or sealant.
-The windows and doors should be closed tightly, have weather-stripping applied, and door sweeps installed when needed.
+The windows and doors should be closed tightly, weather-stripping applied, and door sweeps installed when needed.

 Food should be placed in the refrigerator or a well-sealed container.
 Crumbs and spills should be promptly cleaned up on floors and countertops.
 Dirty dishes should not be left out overnight and uneaten pet food removed.
 Check to ensure the kitchen garbage can lid is closing properly.